JimDesu/basis-lang/spec.md

 - **Caller link** — a pointer to the calling frame, for control return.

 Frames are allocated on the call stack at frame entry and retired at frame exit.
 Retirement reclaims the slot storage; deferred retirement (§4.12) postpones reclamation when the frame is the originating frame of an in-flight failure.

+When a `.scope` block (§3.17) is active, the registration list and slot storage are partitioned by scope: the `@`/`@!` hooks and the scope-local storage introduced within a `.scope` belong to that scope's partition, fired and reclaimed at the `.scope` boundary (R5, F.11).
+The frame — the outermost scope — owns the remainder, fired and reclaimed at retirement.
+The caller link and failure slot are per-frame, not per-scope; a `.scope` makes no call and allocates no failure slot of its own.

 ### F.4 The Failure Slot